 a reliable currency.

-In 1944, almost all its locations are destroyed by Allied bombs.
-Following Germany's currency reform, Gaggenau begins to produce innovative ovens that are very efficient in their use of gas and coal.
+Success proves Gaggenau's undoing: In 1944, almost all its locations are destroyed by bombing.
+Following the currency reform, Gaggenau begins to produce innovative ovens, which are very economical in the burning of natural gas and coal.
 Electric ovens are also manufactured for the first time, with 180 employees involved in producing the "Favorit" and "Futura" models.

 The advent of

 Georg von Blanquet becomes a driving force in the company.
-Inspired by his passion for cooking, he is fascinated by the then revolutionary idea of a custom-designed, built-in kitchen with sophisticated appliances in a timeless design.
-In the same year, the world's first built-in appliances appear – a built-in wall oven, a separate cooktop and the first ventilation appliance.
+Inspired by his passion for cooking, he is fascinated by the then revolutionary idea of a custom-designed fitted kitchen with sophisticated appliances in a timeless design.
+In the same year, the world's first built-in appliances appear - a built-in eye level oven, a separate cooktop and the first ventilation appliance.

 Forerunner of a

-Gaggenau presents the first 12-inch-wide Vario cooktops with top-mounted control knobs – a forerunner of the now classic advanced Vario cooktops series with perfectly specialized and combinable appliances.
+Gaggenau presents the first 28 cm wide Vario cooktops with top-mounted control knobs - a forerunner of the now classic advanced Vario cooktops series with perfectly specialised and combinable appliances.

-The Vario cooktops 300 series with 15-inch-wide appliances and the characteristic front-mounted control knobs brings the professional kitchen look into private homes.
+The Vario cooktops 300 series with 38 cm wide appliances and the characteristic front-mounted control knobs bring a piece of professional kitchens into private homes.

-Inspired by generously-dimensioned freestanding American refrigerator-freezer combinations, the side-by-side IK 300 is launched featuring separate access to refrigerator and freezer compartments.
-In addition to five climate zones and manual humidity control, the appliance boasts a clear-ice dispenser.
+Inspired by generously-dimensioned freestanding American fridge-freezer combinations, the Side-by-Side IK 300 is launched featuring separate access to fridge and freezer compartments.
+In addition to five climate zones and manual humidity control, the appliance boasts a clear ice dispenser.

 The constant search